 the tests will fail, try to understand how and why they are failing

 go back to 2. and repeat till the tests are passing.

 remove those tests from the expected failures file

-make a PR that has the fixed code, relevant lines removed from the expected failures file and bug demonstration tests deleted.
+make a PR that has the fixed code, and the relevant lines removed from the expected failures file.